YouTube Has Lost Control Of The Platform And Their Logan Paul Statement Is Proof

 YouTube pushed blame onto Logan in the wake of the "suicide forest" controversy.
 But what about their failings?

-It's hard to imagine that YouTube's failure to hold itself accountable in the statement was a mistake.
 This is a multi-billion dollar, global organisation who will most likely have some of the best public relations staff in the world.
 So why didn't YouTube call themselves out?
 The answer, I fear, is because YouTube have in some ways lost control of their own platform.

 How algorithms helped Logan's suicide forest vlog trend